fhi-beta/mobaGenetics-qc/methylation/README.md

 ## Canned wrapper script
 The wrapper script runOneorMore.sh will make the process of running the pipeline easier, especially if your resources are limited.

-In
-globalConfig.yaml, you need to specify
-- how many samples you can run in memory at once.
-2 estimates are given to make this easier.
-If your amount of samples are larger than this amount, the pipeline will return an error message the first time it runs, but will create temporary config files where the data is split into batches.
+You will need to edit the file to set some crucial variables:

+- output\_path Where you want the results
+- data\_path Where idat-files are found.
+For MoMics users this will be .../Methylation/Datasets
+- global\_config Where to find the globalConfig.yaml described in a separate section.
+It sets common parameters for all datasets you will run.
+For MoMics users this is set right as long as you have set data\_path correctly (see above).
-- what part of the pipeline you want to run - edit the rule parameter.
-This should in most cases be third_part.
+- rule What part of the pipeline you want to run This should in most cases be third_part.
+The exception is if you need to generate lists over bad samples - for MoMics users these are already found and placed under the sets QC/input sub-directory.

-This process is entirely controlled if you use the wrapper script, but you will have to edit it describing what step you are running.
+- cores Max number of cores to use

 If you wish to run one local config file, met001.yaml for example, you do this with the following command:

-bash runOneorMore.sh input/met001.yaml
+bash runOneorMore.sh path/met001.yaml

+For MoMics users the path will be .../Methylation/Datasets/met001/QC/input/

-you can give several input config files if desired (the syntax assumes bash):
+You can give several input config files if desired (the syntax assumes bash and will run met001, met004 and met007):

-bash runOneorMore.sh input/met00[147].yaml
+bash runOneorMore.sh Datasets/met\*/QC/input/met00[147]\*.yaml

 If the amount of samples in a set are more than the max_sample_size specified in globalConfig.yaml, the data will be split automatically into met001-1, met001-2, met001-3, etc. and run for each if these batches.
-The scripts can be modified to allow more cores and which rule to run.
-This can be changed by changing the variables inside the
-scripts: cores rule

-No arguments should be given to runOneorMore.sh if one wants to run through all local config files listed in the input folder.
-It is organized to run for all config files with the name consisting of "met" and ".yaml".
-Therefore, if the input folder has met001.yaml, met002.yaml, met003.yaml, it wil run for each of these.
-If any of these contains more samples than your hardware allows (max_sample_size), it will create subbatches.
-This script can also be modified with cores and rule.

 # Results
 All results are stored within the Runs folder, with the analysis_name given as a subdirectory.
 The analysis_name is the name of the config file, minus the .yaml part.
 This is set automatically.